tauroid/bills/README.md

 See the relevant documentation for deploying Laravel and Inertia.js apps.
 The database schema is contained in `db.sql`, along with test data.
 At some point I'll separate the schema and the test data.

-The .env file in this repository dictates the username and password for the dev database.
-This should ALWAYS BE CHANGED for any deployment.